Tuesday, December 29, 2009

 Grab the book nearest you.
 Right now. * Turn to page 56. * Find the fifth sentence. * Post that sentence AS YOUR STATUS.
 AND POST these instructions in a comment to this status. * Don't dig for your favorite book, the coolest, the most intellectual.
 Use the CLOSEST book.

-Thanks to Deborah Joy Shore, Michael Creighton, Bryan Roth, Marjorie Altman Tesser, Max Reif, Melanie Huber, K.R.
-Copeland, Patricia Wallace Jones, Carig Bryars, Cati Porter, David Dacus, and Tony Paterniti, for allowing me to take your sentences and play around with them.
+Thanks to Deborah Joy Shore, Michael Creighton, Marjorie Altman Tesser, Max Reif, Melanie Huber, K.R.
+Copeland, Patricia Wallace Jones, Craig Bryars, Cati Porter, David Dacus, and Tony Paterniti, for allowing me to take your sentences and play around with them.
 Not everyone gave attributions, but some of the sentences were from: a short story collection by Steven Saylor; Brother Lawrence's The Practice of the Presence of God; the Langenscheidt Pocket French Dictionary; Letters: 1926 by Boris Pasternak, Marina Tsvetayeva and Rainer Maria Rilke; Growing Up With God by Sheila Kalchuri; the Bible.

 Here's the next exercise, for those who want to play some more.
 Take this prose poem and rearrange the sentences.
 Let's see what the alternatives might be!